Hi all you cat buddies, Skye Blake here, with more great info I’ve found about feline litter box problems. Location is soooo important to us felines!

-Watch and see if your cat is comfortable and accepting them or if there are still problems.
+Watch and see if your cat’s comfortable accepting them or if there are still problems.

-CAT PRIVACY in the Box
+Cat Privacy in the Box

 A word about what we cats call “privacy” and how it’s different from what humans think it is…

 Bathroom privacy as defined by cats: Being safe from attack while in a vulnerable position (e.g., in the litter box).

 Bathroom privacy as defined by humans: Being isolated from others while using the bathroom to avoid embarrassment.

 As you can see these are different views.
 Humans tend to project emotion onto animals and by doing so, misunderstand the real situation.

 If you start by understanding your cat’s needs as well as your own when placing litter boxes, you’ll be able to find locations that you are acceptable to both of you.

-Sources used on this website are either primary or secondary.
-Primary are always preferable and have the most reliable information because primary sources are original and directly referenced.
+Primary sources are always preferable and have the most reliable information because they’re original and directly referenced.

 Secondary sources are weaker because they usually consist of opinions or articles that give no sources of their own.

-Cat Calls: Wonderful Stories and Practical Advice from a Veteran Cat Sitter by Jeanne Adlon and Susan Logan (c), Used by permisson.
-Square One Publishers, Garden City Park, NY, 2012, page 60
+“Cat Calls: Wonderful Stories and Practical Advice from a Veteran Cat Sitter”, by Jeanne Adlon and Susan Logan (c), Used by permisson.
+Square One Publishers (www.squareonepublishers.com), Garden City Park, NY, 2012, page 60

 “Does Your Cat Need an Extreme Litterbox Setup Makeover?”, by Dr. Marci Koski, Feline Behavior Solutions

-The Inner Life of Cats, The Science and Secrets of Our Mysterious Feline Companions by Thomas McNamee, Hachette Books, Hachette Book Group, New York, NY, 2017, www.hachettebooks.com
+“The Inner Life of Cats, The Science and Secrets of Our Mysterious Feline Companions”, by Thomas McNamee, Hachette Books, Hachette Book Group, New York, NY, 2017, www.hachettebooks.com

-Think Like a Cat, How to Raise a Well-Adjusted Cat – Not a Sour Puss by Pam Johnson-Bennett, Certified Animal Behavior Consultant, Penguin Books, Penguin Group (USA) Inc, New York, NY, 2000, 2011,
+“Think Like a Cat, How to Raise a Well-Adjusted Cat – Not a Sour Puss”, by Pam Johnson-Bennett, Certified Animal Behavior Consultant, Penguin Books, Penguin Group (USA) Inc, New York, NY, 2000, 2011

-The Tiger on Your Couch, What the Big Cats Can Teach You About Living in Harmony with Your House Cat by Bill Fleming and Judy Petersen-Fleming, William Morrow and Company, Inc., New York, NY, 1992
+“The Tiger on Your Couch, What the Big Cats Can Teach You About Living in Harmony with Your House Cat”, by Bill Fleming and Judy Petersen-Fleming, William Morrow and Company, Inc., New York, NY, 1992

-Total Cat Mojo by Jackson Galaxy with Mikel Delgado, PhD, Tarcher Perigree, Penguin Random House, LLC, New York, NY, 2017
+“Total Cat Mojo”, by Jackson Galaxy with Mikel Delgado, PhD, Tarcher Perigree, Penguin Random House, LLC, New York, NY, 2017

-What Your Cat Wants by Francesca Riccomini, Thunder Bay Press, Octopus Publishing Group, San Diego, CA, 2012
+“What Your Cat Wants”, by Francesca Riccomini, Thunder Bay Press, Octopus Publishing Group, San Diego, CA, 2012